Suicide of Rodney Hulin

+Hulin was imprisoned at the age of 17 in the Clemens Unit, an adult prison facility, in unincorporated Brazoria County, Texas (Greater Houston) after illegally starting a fire.
+He was repeatedly raped in the prison and fatally injured himself there on January 26, 1996.
+He died from his injuries about three months later, on May 9th.

+In 1998, the state settled a lawsuit about its failure to protect Hulin after he reported the rapes.
+The state did not prosecute the inmates who raped Hulin.

 Crime and sentence

 Hulin entered the Texas Department of Criminal Justice (TDCJ) system after setting trash on fire.
 Hulin produced Molotov cocktails and threw them over a fence, which, according to an incident report, "caused a small fire in a pile of empty cans against the outside wall of the residence."
-At the time of his arrest, Hulin was one month shy of his 17th birthday, and thus was considered a juvenile under Texas law.
+At the time of his arrest, Hulin was one month shy of his 17th birthday, and thus was considered a minor under Texas law.
 However, a 17-year-old under Texas law is considered to be an adult in the state penal system.
 The juvenile court debated whether to try Hulin as an adult; the political climate of the mid-1990s in Texas supported the trying of juvenile offenders as adults.
 After the court system decided to try Hulin as an adult, Hulin learned that he had two choices if he took a plea agreement for two charges of second-degree arson: he could enroll in boot camp and probation, and would receive two 15-year sentences if he failed, or he could choose 8 years in prison with the possibility of parole after two years.
 Hulin chose the latter option.

 Hulin spent six months in the Randall County Jail in Amarillo, Texas and three months in the Middleton Unit in Abilene, Texas.
 He did not report any problems while incarcerated in the two institutions.
 Hulin was scheduled to be transferred from the unit since Middleton was a unit for testing prisoners so they could be classified to go to permanent prison facilities.